-The Compensation Committee believes that granting stock options provides officers and key employees with a strong economic interest in maximizing stock price appreciation over the long term.
-The Committee also believes that the practice of granting stock options can be useful in retaining and recruiting the key talent necessary to ensure the Company's continued success.
-This element of compensation has been governed by the Amended and Restated 1996 Incentive and Non-Qualified Stock Option Plan (the "Option Plan"), which provides for grants of incentive stock options and non-qualified stock options to our executives, directors and key employees.
-The Option Plan is administered by our Compensation Committee, which reviews management's recommendations concerning persons to be granted stock options, and determines the number of stock options to be granted to each such person, and the terms and conditions of any stock options as permitted under the Option Plan.
-The exercise price of stock options is set by the Compensation Committee and has been at a price at least equal to the market price of the Common Stock on the date of the grant.
-The options therefore do not have any value to the executive unless the market price of the Common Stock rises, which ensures that the interests of our executives are aligned with those of our shareholders.
-Through these option grants, we seek to emphasize the importance of improving the performance of our stock price, increasing shareholder value over the long-term.
-Elsewhere in this proxy, the Board urges that the stockholders approve an updated version of the Option Plan.
+The Compensation Committee believes that granting equity-based incentives can provide officers and employees with a strong economic interest in maximizing stock price appreciation over the long term.
+The Committee also believes that the practice of granting equity-based incentives can be useful in retaining and recruiting the key talent necessary to ensure the Company's continued success.
+This element of compensation is governed by the 2010 Plan which provides for grants of incentive stock options ("ISOs"); nonqualified stock options; stock appreciation rights; restricted stock units ("RSUs"); and shares of restricted and unrestricted stock to our executives, directors and employees.
+The 2010 Plan is administered by our Compensation Committee, which reviews management's recommendations concerning persons to be granted awards, and determines the number of and type of equity-based awards to be granted to each such person, and the terms and conditions of any grant as permitted under the 2010 Plan.
+For the grant of stock options, the exercise price is set by the Compensation Committee and has been at a price at least equal to the market price of the Common Stock on the date of the grant.
+In May 2011, the 2010 Plan was amended to provide for the issuance of RSUs.
+Refer to pages 37 and 39 of this Proxy for a detailed description of how RSUs work under the 2010 Plan.
+In February 2012, the 2010 Plan was amended to provide for the issuance of stock appreciation rights.
+Refer to pages 37 and 39 of this Proxy for a detailed description of how stock appreciation rights work under the 2010 Plan.